Housing + Rentals

 These issues create a fast-moving, competitive sales and rental market, overcrowding, loss of residents to other communities, and increased response time for public services, among others.

-The Tahoe Truckee Community Foundation (TTCF) recently completed a comprehensive 2016 Regional Housing Study.
+The Tahoe Truckee Community Foundation (TTCF) completed a comprehensive 2016 Regional Housing Study.
 The breadth of the study includes an assessment of current workforce and tourism trends, the housing market, housing policies, and assistance programs.
 The study shares case studies of sister mountain destination communities, local upcoming housing proposals, and future workforce demand estimates. bae urban economics completes the study with suggestions of program and policy solutions that could help the North Tahoe region solve our complex housing needs.

 Based on these studies, TTCF and other community leaders identified these next steps: